-However, some researchers say a single-year push for reform and a drop in shootings isn't enough to signal progress.
+However, some researchers say a single-year push for reform isn't enough to signal progress.
 Experts say the real test of how much impact these new tools are having remains to be seen in the years to come.

 "Research shows that since 1980, 17,000 killings by police have gone uncounted," Henderson said, citing the University of Washington report.
 "In order to adequately deal with it, you've got to know the extent to which it exists."

 Secondly, he emphasized decreasing unnecessary interactions between the police and the community.

 "There's just way too much interaction that we don't necessarily need to have being responded to by police officers," he said.

 Lastly, Henderson also said the "qualified immunity" of police officers may also be a sticking point in the path against reducing police use-of-force.
 Qualified immunity means that officers are protected from many civil lawsuits for their conduct while on duty if it "does not violate clearly established statutory or constitutional rights of which a reasonable person would have known," according to the FBI.

 The recent efforts and the progress being made can't be ignored though, Wright said.